antixenoinitiative/axiwiki/engineering.md

 title: Engineering Materials Guide
 description: Guide on gathering and collecting materials for engineering your ship
 published: true
-date: 2025-01-21T21:06:36.574Z
+date: 2025-01-27T19:39:06.532Z
 tags: engineering, outfitting, materials
 editor: markdown
 dateCreated: 2021-06-15T05:40:06.134Z
 ---

 # Engineering Materials Guide
 This is an extensive general guide on gathering and collecting materials for engineering your ship in Elite Dangerous.
-For a more focused list of material sources, check out [Elite Materials](https://sites.google.com/view/elite-materials/home).

-> You DO NOT have to max out the previous grade of an engineering blueprint before applying the next.
-A module only stores one grade of engineering, so each higher grade replaces previous ones.
-{.is-warning}

-# Useful Links
-- [Ship Build Theory](/en/shipbuildtheory) page - Information on how to engineer your ship
-- [Elite Materials](https://sites.google.com/view/elite-materials/home) - Comprehensive summary of material sources
-- [ED Discovery](https://edcodex.info/?m=tools&entry=10) - Aids with planetary navigation, among many other useful features.
-- [Weapon Unlock Costs](https://inara.cz/elite/techbroker) - Inara keeps a list of tech broker unlock requirements.
+**In general, we recommend filling up on the highest grade of materials and trading down (see [below]((https://wiki.antixenoinitiative.com/en/engineering-materials#material-trading))) to lower grade materials you may need as this is the most efficient approach.** One round of filling up on high-grade materials, trading down to fill your lower-grade materials, and then a second round to fill up your high-grade materials is much faster than filling each grade up individually.
+This should last you for multiple full ship engineering builds.

 # Raw Materials

-## Shard Farming
+## Crystal Shard Farming
-*Guide By CMDRs Secretpro & Airom42*
+*Guide By CMDRs Secretpro & Airom42, updated by CMDR Vorsipellis*

 Raw materials (Grade 4) can be easily obtained en masse at special **Crystalline Shard Biological Sites**.
 A large cluster of these sites, consisting of purely the highest grade (G4) of Raw materials can be found at two systems approximately 1500-1800Ly from the bubble.
-We recommend putting together a decent exploration ship (unengineered works) and visiting both systems to completely fill on all G4 materials (except Selenium) which you can trade down for any lower grade materials you may need.
-This should last you for multiple full ship engineering builds.
+We recommend putting together a decent exploration ship (unengineered works) and visiting both systems to completely fill on all G4 materials (except Selenium).
-Selenium has no known crystal shard sites.
-However, Odyssey introduced new sites which can be farmed at nearly the same efficieny. (see below)

 - **Yttrium** - Outotz LS-K D8-3, B 5 A
 - **Antimony** - Outotz LS-K D8-3, B 5 C